Loading...

 Incorporate Physical Activity

-Engage in light physical activity, like a short walk, after eating to help utilize glucose more efficiently.
+Engage in light physical activity, such as a brisk walk, after eating soya sticks to help lower blood glucose levels more quickly.

 Find Glucose response for your favourite foods